ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_colorectalcancer/concept_model.rst

    1993 with follow-up for CRC incidence to 2013 across the United States.
    Through the end of follow-up, participants with advanced adenoma were 2.7 (95%CI, 1.9-3.7) more likely to develop CRC compared with participants with no adenoma.
+There was no significant difference in CRC risk between participants with nonadvanced adenoma compared with no adenoma (RR = 1.2 [95%CI, 0.8-1.7]).
 (Click et al. 2018)

 To joint model family history of CRC (F) and personal history of adenoma (A), we decided to create a dichtomous exposure distribution with 2 categories: